CQLLL/cqlll.github.io/_posts/2020-11-22-Start-Python-Crawler.md

 ![Midea](../images/taobao3.jpg)

 And we have get 25 pages we may need.
-Some sale data, for example price,numbers,location,is just sorted.
+Some sale data, for example,price,numbers,location,is just sorted.
 The data we see is in a month after I asked one of the Xiaoers(the store's owner).

 ![Midea](../images/taobao2.jpg)